deanturpin/modern/readme.md

   //
   // These take a bit of getting used to but they do give you extra checks.
-  // For example the compiler coughs a narrowing warning for the following. double wide{1.0};
+  // For example the compiler coughs a narrowing warning for the following.
+  // The "moon" vector above we could have equally declared without the "=". double wide{1.0};
   float narrow{wide};